 How to Prepare to Fast on Yom Kippur

-The most important thing going into a fast is to try to hydrate as much as possible.
-If you can, start to drink extra water at least two days before the fast starts.
+Experienced fasters agree that hydrating as much as possible before a fast is vitally important.
+If you can, start to drink extra water at least two days before the fast begins.

-Many people also find caffeine withdrawal a problem while fasting.
-If you consume caffeine regularly, try to decrease your caffeine intake in the time leading up to Yom Kippur so that it will not be a huge shock to your system.
-If you have enough lead time, many people like to take the opportunity to wean themselves off of caffeine completely before Yom Kippur.
+Many people also find the lack of caffeine to be a problem while fasting.
+If you consume caffeine regularly, try to decrease your caffeine intake in the days leading up to Yom Kippur – perhaps beginning on Rosh HaShanah – so the lack of caffeine will have as little effect as possible on your body during the fast.
+With enough lead time, some people wean themselves off caffeine completely before Yom Kippur.

-During the fast, if you get dizzy or lightheaded try sitting down for a little while.
-If the feeling persists, or if you have other worrying symptoms, please drink some water immediately and eat a small amount of food.
-Judaism does not condone endangering your life in order to fast, even on Yom Kippur.
+During the fast, if you feel dizzy or lightheaded, try sitting down for a little while.
+If the feeling persists, or if you have other symptoms that concern you, it’s important to drink some water immediately and eat a small amount of food.
+Judaism does not condone endangering your life to fast, even on Yom Kippur.

-If you are ill or have a persistent medical condition, you might want to talk to your doctor before fasting to make sure it is safe.
-A woman who is pregnant or nursing is also considered to be exempt, lest it harm her or the fetus/baby.
-Any medication that you take daily should also be taken on Yom Kippur.
+If you are ill or have a chronic medical condition, you might want to talk to your doctor before fasting to make sure it is safe.
+People who are pregnant or nursing are explicitly exempted from fasting, lest it harm them or the fetus/baby.
+Any medications you take daily should also be taken on Yom Kippur.
 Again, fasting is not supposed to endanger your life or your health.

 Everyone’s experience of fasting is different.
-The first time is the hardest, so if you don’t make it through the fast this year before you have to eat something, don’t give up!
+The first time can be the most difficult, so if you don’t make it all the way through the day before you have to eat something, it’s fine.
 You will learn over time what your body needs.